-☐ If two Air Lockers are to be installed in the system, ARB recommends that the switches and solenoids be wired according to figure 23.
-For safety reasons, this configuration allows SOLENOID 2 to be actuated only if SOLENOID 1 is already on. ☐ Attach the "REAR AIR LOCKER" switch cover to SWITCH 1, and the "FRONT AIR LOCKER" switch cover to SWITCH 2.
-NOTE: Refer to figure 21. for the correct switch terminal identification and switch orientation.
-Configure SOLENOID 1 as the air line leading to the rear axle Air Locker , and SOLENOID 2 as the air line leading to the front axle Air
+recommend figure 23.
+F 2 to be actu ockers are to be installed in the system, ARB Is that the switches and solenoids be wired according or safety reasons, this configuration allows SOLENOID ated only if SOLENOID 1 is already on.
+REAR AIR LOCKER" switch cover to SWITCH 1, and the "FRON" AIR LOCKER" switch cover to SWITCH 2. efer to figure 21. for the correct switch terminal entification and switch orientation.
+OLENOID 1 as the air line leading to the rear axle Air SOLENOID 2 as the air line leading to the front axle A